Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: General Multi-Winner Voting

-To construct $\sigma$, consider a preference profile in which $n_1 = n/2$ voters prefer each alternative in $S_a$ to the alternatives in $S_b$, and the remaining $n_2 = n/2$ voters prefer each alternative in $S_b$ to the alternatives in $S_a$.
-For the first metric $d_1$, assume that the first group of voters are located at at $x_1 = -1$ and the rest are located at $x_3 = 0$, as shown in Figure \ref{fig:lb-k>m/2-i1}.
+To construct $\succ$, consider a preference profile in which $n_1 = n/2$ voters prefer each candidate in $S_a$ to the candidates in $S_b$, and the remaining $n_2 = n/2$ voters prefer each candidate in $S_b$ to the candidates in $S_a$.
+For the first metric $d_1$, assume that the first group of voters are located at $x_1 = -1$ and the rest are located at $x_3 = 0$, as shown in Figure \ref{fig:lb-k>m/2-i1}.
 For the second metric $d_2$, place one group at $x_3 = 0$ and the other group at $x_2 = 1$, as shown in Figure \ref{fig:lb-k>m/2-i2}.
-Note that both metrics are consistent with the preference profiles $\sigma$.
-Furthermore, the optimal committee in $\instance$ with metric $d_1$ contains $m/2$ alternatives from $S_a$ and $k - m/2$ alternatives from $S_b$, while the optimal committee in $\instance$ with metric $d_2$ consists of $m/2$ alternatives from $S_b$ and $k - m/2$ alternatives in $S_a$.
+Note that both metrics are consistent with the preference profiles $\succ$.
+Furthermore, the optimal committee in $\instance$ with metric $d_1$ contains $m/2$ candidates from $S_a$ and $k - m/2$ candidates from $S_b$, while the optimal committee in $\instance$ with metric $d_2$ consists of $m/2$ candidates from $S_b$ and $k - m/2$ candidates in $S_a$.

 Given these instances, we prove a lower bound on any voting rule $f$.
-Let $S = f(\sigma)$ be the output committee selected by $f$.
-Assume that $S$ contains $r$ alternatives from $S_a$ and $k - r$ alternatives from $S_b$.
+Let $S = f(\succ)$ be the output committee selected by $f$.
+Assume that $S$ contains $r$ candidates from $S_a$ and $k - r$ candidates from $S_b$.
 One can observe that

 Since distortion of $f$ can be lower bounded by both of these two values, it can also be lower bounded by their average.
 Therefore,

 which completes the proof. \end{proof}